 Below are some of the more common questions that are asked about the program.
-If you have specific questions that are not discussed here, please contact the Cooperative Education Program.
+If you have specific questions that are not discussed here, please contact the Cooperative Education Program, 149 Ottensman Hall.

 Are students guaranteed a co-op assignment?

 The number and types of positions offered vary each semester depending on the needs of the companies involved in the co-op program.
-The co-op office staff cannot guarantee that every student interested in co-op in a given semester will be placed in a position.
+The Cooperative Education Office staff cannot guarantee that every student interested in co-op in a given semester will be placed in a position.

 Will co-op participants extend their graduation dates?

-Students enrolled in the program generally take five, and sometimes six years to complete a bachelor's degree.
-For various reasons, co-op won't be for all students, however for many it will enhance classroom learning.
+Students enrolled in the program generally take five, and sometimes six years to complete a Bachelor of Science degree.
+For various reasons, a co-op experience won't be for all students, however for many it will enhance classroom learning.
 Usually the experience gained and the salary upon graduation outweigh the extension of undergraduate studies.

 Will students receive a salary?

-Wages are based on many factors including the engineering major, academic skills of the student, market demand, and geographic area.
+Wages are based on many factors including the engineering major, uear in school, academic skills of the student, market demand, and geographic area.
 Many employers provide some benefits or scholarships.

 What do students say about the experience?